adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 With regards to long complex forms (or even shortish ones for that matter) we can use [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.

 In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
-I dread to ask my colleagues what they think of my repetitive verbal abuse.
+I dread to ask my colleagues what they think of my repetitive drone which they probably see as verbal abuse.

 Importantly this pattern isn't reserved for forms.

-For example, imagine a product page containing an image carousel with 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.
+Take a product page containing an image carousel with 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.

 Users don't always come to a product page and view everything.
 Instead give users the choice to drill down further.
-Give users one high quality image and offer a *show all* link.
-Clicking it would naturally show all the images.
-And as it's on a page of it's own, there is no need to collapse it.
+Give users one high quality image and let users click *show all* which would show all the images.
+As it's on a page of it's own, there is no need to collapse it.

 This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
-Ultimately this speeds things up drastically and scrolling is the most natural interaction on the web.
+Ultimately this speeds things up drastically and scrolling is the most used and natural interaction on the web.

 People on expensive data contracts benefit too.
 They can choose to see all the images or wait until they are connected to WI-FI.